optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 Currently, parameters to which a constraint is applied are selected via a "loc" or "query" entry in the constraint dictionary.

-This keeps working as long as params are specified as one DataFrame.
+This keeps working as long as params are specified as one DataFrame with value column.
 If a more general pytree is used we need a "selector" entry instead.
 The value of that entry is a callable that takes the pytree and returns selected parameters.

-The selected parameters can be returned as pytrees (same container definition as in params, i.e. only "value" column of DataFrames is considered, unless the user overrides container definition).
-For constraints where order plays a role (e.g. increasing), the order defined by ``tree_flatten`` is used.
+The selected parameters can be returned as estimagic-pytrees.
+For constraints where order plays a role (e.g. increasing), the order defined by ``tree_flatten`` is used, however we advise users to return one-dimensional arrays in that case, so they do not have to learn the internal of ``tree_flatten``.

 As an example, let's add probability constraints for each row of ``"probs"``: